-Wave offerings formed an essential part of peace offerings, too.
+For the second example, wave offerings formed an essential part of peace offering.
 Peace offerings could be offered as thanks for a blessing, for completion of a vow, or simply as a freewill offering (Lev.
 7:12, 16).
-For any peace offering, here were God's instructions:
+For any peace offering, God instructed:

-29 'He who offers the sacrifice of his peace offering to the LORD shall bring his offering to the LORD from the sacrifice of his peace offering.

-30 'His own hands shall bring the offerings made by fire to the LORD.
-The fat with the breast he shall bring, that the breast may be waved as a wave offering before the LORD.

-31 'And the priest shall burn the fat on the altar, but the breast shall be Aaron's and his sons'.
+- 29 'He who offers the sacrifice of his peace offering to the LORD shall bring his offering to the LORD from the sacrifice of his peace offering. - 30 'His own hands shall bring the offerings made by fire to the LORD.
+The fat with the breast he shall bring, that the breast may be waved as a wave offering before the LORD. - 31 'And the priest shall burn the fat on the altar, but the breast shall be Aaron's and his sons'.
 (Lev.
 7:29-31.)